 Plant blackberry ‘Black Cascade’ bushes in a sunny position in well drained containers in a good quality, rich compost and water well.

-Water well for the until blackberry plants are fully established.
+Water well particularly during dry periods.
 Protect the plants from birds which will try to eat the ripening fruit using a net or bird scarer in each pot or basket.
 Blackberries can be harvested from August onwards.
 No pruning needed.
 The very young growth has hairs on the stems and what appear to be thorns on the stem.
-These actually protect the very young growth whilst the stems develop but as the stem matures these disappear and the Blackberry mature growth is thorn less.
+These actually protect the very young growth whilst the stems develop but as the stem matures these disappear and the Blackberry mature growth is thornless.

 Seeds and garden supplies will normally be delivered within the time period stated against each product as detailed above.
 Plants, bulbs, corms, tubers, shrubs, trees, potatoes etc are delivered at the appropriate time for planting and will be stated on the product page or in your order acknowledgement page and email.

 Orders for packets of seed incur a P&P charge of £1.95.

 Orders which include any other products will incur a P&P charge of £4.95.

 Where an order includes both packets of seeds and other products a maximum P&P charge of £6.90 will apply - regardless of the number of items ordered.

 Please see our Delivery / P&P page for further details and details of any surcharges that may apply to certain destinations.